MBA Curriculum & Degree Requirements: What You Will Study

 Business Foundations Course

 If you don’t have an undergraduate degree in business or equivalent experience, you will start your MBA program in our foundations course.
-Topics covered include writing and communication, accounting, economics, finance, math and graphing, statistics and Microsoft Office.
+Topics covered include writing and communication, accounting, economics, finance, math and graphing and statistics.
 All things to prepare you for our MBA program.